EntireTwix/ccash_python_client/README.md

 [here](https://GitHub.com/EntireTwix/CCash).

 ## Documentation
-The code for this project is extremely simple and anyone with basic Python knowledge would be able to write it.
-Thus, no external documentation is provided and the class/function markdown descriptions below each function should suffice to understand the module.
+This project has very simple functions and is not large.
+Thus, no external documentation is provided.
+However, each class and function has its information written in markdown format beneath the definition.

 ## Setup
 Because this is a small module, it is safe to clone it into your